Emergency Grants

 When To Apply

-We recommend applying for cancellation funds as soon as you learn your public presentation has been cancelled and up to three months before the planned start date.
+We recommend applying for cancellation funds as soon as you learn your public presentation has been cancelled.

 Applications will be accepted on a rolling basis and panels to award cancellation grants will take place once per month.